avanwouwe/citadel-browser-agent/doc/configuration.md

 You can override the global configuration for specific domains.
 This is possible for the following configuration elements:
 * `warningProtocols` : ex. allow HTTP for VPN traffic
 * `account` : ex. specific password policies for one application
-* `session` : ex. restrict session duration only for internal applications
 * `application` : ex. specific retention period
 * `logging` : ex. turn off logging for the development instances
 * `errors` : ex. do not log certificate issues for your development web servers